Victoria's Secret bras a boost for rural Indian women

-CHENNAI, India, May 22 (TrustLaw) - Indian villager Jaya places the bright pink, sequined, molded C-cupped designer bra under the needle of her sewing machine and carefully stitches the seams together.
+CHENNAI, India, May 22 (TrustLaw) - Indian villager Jaya places the bright pink, sequined, moulded C-cupped designer bra under the needle of her sewing machine and carefully stitches the seams together.

 The padded “Very Sexy” push-up bra which 22-year-old Jaya sews is for American lingerie retailer Victoria’s Secret - designed to give a “boost” to buyers in hundreds of high-fashion boutiques across the United States.